 1. Handle issues with urgency

-When starting programming, it could be for many reasons leading to the decission of becoming a developer but let there be a unique reason or motive you wish to accomplish once a developer.
+When starting programming, it could be for many reasons leading to the decision of becoming a developer but let there be a unique reason or motive you wish to accomplish once a developer.

 Would you like to see your mum suffering because you can’t pay the hospital bills, are you content with your current leaving conditions, the school your wards are attending, wife and family needs among others?

-Let there be a source of urgency as to why you seek to acheive the task at hand and with this in mind, once there is zero focus or hoplessness in the programming journey, you will quickly organize yourself and get to work because there is an issue to solve with immediate effect.
+Let there be a source of urgency as to why you seek to acheive the task at hand and with this in mind, once there is zero focus or hoplessness in the programming journey, you will quickly be organized and get to work.

-The only person that needs to encourage, motivate and convince you to be a winner is yourself.
+The only person that needs to encourage, motivate and convince you to be a winner, is you.
 Motivational speakers might sing for hours but with lack of self confidence everything falls apart right after the convo.

-Depressions set in when we feel we are not able, not possession that IQ or seeing others as supper beings than yourself.
+Depressions set in when we feel we are not able, not possession that IQ or seeing others as supper beings than ourselves.

-As an aspiring programmer with such variations things easily fall apart paving the way for further depression.
+As an aspiring programmer with such variations, things can easily fall apart paving the way for further depression.

 A depression you seek for oneself if I may say.